ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 When writing module documentation, take the following statements into consideration:

 * Module documentation should briefly and accurately define what each module and option does and how it works with others in the underlying system.
-* Module documentation should be written for broad audience and be readable both by experts and non-experts.
+* Module documentation should be written for a broad audience and be easily understood both by experts and non-experts.
 * Descriptions should always start with a capital letter and end with a full stop.
 Consistency always helps.
 * Verify that arguments in doc and module spec dict are identical.
 * For password / secret arguments ``no_log=True`` should be set.